fair-research/minid/README.rst

 ![minid](https://raw.githubusercontent.com/ini-bdds/minid/master/minid_server/static/images/minid-logo.png)

-This project aims to create a Minimal Viable Identifier (MVI).
-An identifier that is sufficiently simple to make creation and use trivial, while still having enough substance to make data easily findable, accessible, interoperable, and reusable (FAIR).
+Minids (Minimal Viable Identifiers) are identifiers that are sufficiently simple to make creation and use trivial, while still having enough substance to make data easily findable, accessible, interoperable, and reusable (FAIR).

+The minid server code is avaialble at [https://github.com/ini-bdds/minid-server](https://github.com/ini-bdds/minid-server)

 ## Installation
 The CLI can be installed using Python setuptools.